Homebrew/homebrew-aliases/README.md

     # 'brew status' -> 'git status'
     $ brew alias status='!git status'

-Note that you may need quotes to prevent your shell from interpreting `!`.
+> Note that you may need single-quotes to prevent your shell from interpreting `!`, but `%` will work for both types.

+    # Use shell expansion to preserve a local variable
+    # 'brew git status' -> '/path/to/my/git status'
+    $ mygit=/path/to/my/git
+    $ brew alias git="% $mygit"

 Aliases can include other aliases: